AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/keyboard-shortcuts.md

 The key combinations are listed with the Windows [modifier keys](#os-specific-modifier-keys).

-Various keyboard shortcuts are also available for desktop users when using the [page editor](/help/sites-authoring/page-authoring-keyboard-shortcuts.md) to author pages.

 ## OS-Specific Modifier Keys {#os-specific-modifier-keys}

-The modfier keys used for the keyboard shortcuts vary depending on the operating system used by the client.
+The modifier keys used for the keyboard shortcuts vary depending on the operating system used by the client.

 |Windows/Linux|macOS|
 |-|-|